 The Suito is Elite’s newest, midrange, and competitively priced direct-drive smart trainer.
 Users to date have raved about its solid stability even at high-powered rides.
 This is a great feature considering its flywheel isn’t the largest at only 3.5kg.

-At only 14.5kg, it’s one of the lightest direct-drive smart trainers out there, but it still packs a punch with up to 1,900 watts of maximal power.
+At only 14.5kg, it’s one of the lightest direct-drive smart trainers, but it still packs a punch with up to 1,900 watts of maximal power.
 Its maximum simulated gradient of 15% is pretty decent too.

-This smart trainer is ready to go right out of the box, so its ready-to-ride option is very appealing to riders.
+This smart trainer is ready to go right out of the box, so its ready-to-ride option appeals to riders.

 - Ready-to-ride, no setup needed